 About UPSC NDA Exam

 The UPSC NDA (National Defence Academy) exam is conducted twice a year by the Union Public Service Commission of India to select candidates for the Indian Army, Navy, and Air Force.
 The exam is open to unmarried male candidates who have completed their 10+2 education.
 The selection process involves a written exam followed by a physical fitness test, a medical examination, and a personal interview.
 The written exam consists of two papers – Mathematics and General Ability Test (GAT) – with objective-type questions.
 The exam is highly competitive, with thousands of candidates appearing every year.
 Successful candidates undergo rigorous training at the NDA in Khadakwasla, Pune, before joining the armed forces as officers.
+This exam is also known as National Defence Academy examination.

 The number of vacancies in UPSC NDA exam can vary each year depending on the requirements of the Indian Armed Forces.
 The vacancies are announced along with the official notification for the exam.
 Generally, the number of vacancies in NDA ranges from 300 to 400 in the Army, Navy, and Air Force wings of the National Defence Academy and Indian Naval Academy Course (INAC) every year.
 For example, in NDA 1 2023, a total of 395 vacancies were announced, while in NDA 2 2022, a total of 418 vacancies were announced.